MicrosoftDocs/azure-devops-docs/docs/pipelines/integrations/microsoft-teams.md

 # Azure Pipelines with Microsoft Teams

 If [Microsoft Teams](https://products.office.com/microsoft-teams/group-chat-software) is your choice for collaboration, you can use the [Azure Pipelines app built for Microsoft Teams](https://appsource.microsoft.com/en-us/product/office/WA200000055?src=wnblogmar2018) to easily monitor the events for your pipelines.
-Set up and manage subscriptions for completed builds, releases, pending approvals and more from the app and get notifications for these events in your Teams channels.
+Set up and manage subscriptions for for builds, releases, pipelines, pending approvals and more from the app and get notifications for these events in your Teams channels.

 > [!div class="mx-imgBorder"]
 > ![Notifications image](_img/integrations-teams/notifications-teams.png)